richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 ## Cost Management

 ### Monitoring
-No cost management reporting / strategy exists beyond use of standard Azure Portal Cost Management.
+Current cost management efforts emply Azure Portal, Cost Management tools.

-- RECOMMENDATION: Implement centralized, multi-subscription cost management to track usage and costs at the individual user and resource levels
+- RECOMMENDATION: Implement centralized cost management to track usage and costs at the individual user and resource levels
-- RECOMMENDATION: Develop a centralized cost dashboard that aggregates cost data across all subscriptions for detailed visibility
 - QUESTION: What mechanisms will be used to integrate detailed cost tracking with overall operational monitoring?

 ### Budget Forecasting
-No proactive strategy for forecasting expenses **based on scaling** is defined.
+No proactive strategy is currently defined for forecasting expenses in line with **scaling demands**.

-- RECOMMENDATION: Use the collected cost data to accurately forecast expenses as the user base expands
+- RECOMMENDATION: Use collected cost data to accurately forecast expenses as the user base expands
-- RECOMMENDATION: Establish a process for reviewing spending trends and adjusting resource allocation based on usage
+- RECOMMENDATION: Establish a recurring process for reviewing spending trends and adjusting resource allocation based on real-world usage
 - QUESTION: How will the customer integrate budget forecasting into scaling and resource planning decisions?

 <!-- ------------------------- ------------------------- -->